MathiasMillingHansen/GMDProject/Blogpost_2(GDD).md

 ---

 ## Conclusion
 *Forest Hop* is a heartfelt and fun 2D platformer that mixes classic gameplay with a unique twist—prehistoric enemies in a magical forest.
-Through colorful visuals, fluid controls, and a sweet narrative, players will enjoy guiding the fox on his brave journey home.
-Whether overcoming challenging dinos or simply enjoying the scenery, *Forest Hop* offers a memorable experience for all.